This page answers a range of questions about Private Health insurance.

 For questions about our Private Health quotes, please see our Quote FAQs.

 You need to determine that for yourself based on your own situation.
 You never know when you might need cover.
-If you delay, it may be too late.
-It is better to apply for cover while you can still be readily accepted, and not run the risk of developing a medical condition which could result in an exclusion being added to your policy or cause your application to be declined.
+If you delay, you run the risk of developing a medical condition which could result an exclusion being added to your policy or a premium loading being applied.

 Yes, it’s very easy.
 Simply get a quote and apply online.
 It takes most people less than 20 minutes.

 There is usually no paperwork at all.
 You apply for cover entirely online, and your application can be processed and your policy issued without you having to complete any paper forms.

 In addition to your name and contact details, the application form has questions about your residency, your occupation and activities, your health, your medical history, any other life or health insurance you might have, and payment details.

 No medical examinations or tests are required for AIA Private Health insurance.